DarthJDG/NumGuess/GUIDELINES.md

 ## Custom messages

 At the end of the game the program should display a message depending on the player's performance.
-The maximum number of tries that are mathematically justified is the base 2 logarithm of limit, rounded up.
+The maximum number of tries that are mathematically justified is the base 2 logarithm of limit rounded down plus one.
 The messages depending on the number of guesses are the following:

 - one guess: *"You're one lucky bastard!"*
 - less than maximum: *"You are the master of this game!"*